EdwinVW/dapr-workshop/Assignment07/step-by-step.md

 Now, the output binding will use the `smtp.username` and `smtp.password` secrets from the secrets file at runtime.

-## Step 3: Get the license-key for the FineCalculator component
+## Step 3: Get the license key for the FineCalculator component

 The `CollectionController` of the FineCollectionService uses an `IFineCalculator` implementation to calculate the fine for a certain speeding violation (check out the code).
 The calculator used is the `src/FineCollectionService/DomainServices/HardCodedFineCalculator.cs`.
-To demonstrate retrieving secrets, this calculator component expects a license-key (also hard-coded, remember this is a sample application!).
+To demonstrate retrieving secrets, this calculator component expects a license key (also hard-coded, remember this is a sample application!).

-You will now change the controller so it retrieves the license-key from using the Dapr secrets management building block:
+You will now change the controller so it retrieves the license key from the Dapr secrets management building block:

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.